rossmartin/cordova-uglify/README.md

   "cleanCssOptions": { // pass options to CleanCSS (you can include more than these below)
     "noAdvanced": true,
     "keepSpecialComments": 0
+  },
+  "imageminOptions": { // pass options to imagemin (you can include more than these below)
+    "jpeg": {
+      "progressive": true,
+      "arithmetic": false
+    },
+    "png": {
+      "optimizationLevel": 2
+    },
+    "gif": {
+      "interlaced": false
+    },
+    "svg": {
+      "pretty": false
+    }
   }
 }
 ```